zpicker/macrolimits/README.md

 # macrolimits
 Macroscopic dark matter limits

-Please cite arxiv.org/abs/26xx.xxxxx when using this code.
+Please cite arxiv.org/abs/26xx.xxxxx, along with the generated bibtex citation for this repo, when using this code.